v11580/SugaR-AI/README.md

 At this point, the experience file is considered fragmented because it contains duplicate moves.
 The fragmentation percentage is simply: (total duplicate moves) / (total unique moves) * 100
 In this example we have a fragmentation level of: 1/6 * 100 = 16.67%

+  * #### Experience Tools
+The "SugaR AI Experience Tools" is a small +.exp file that performs functions to create, modify, and defrag experience files.
+Operations on a folder with 50MB of pgn files can be completed in fewer than four second.

   * #### Experience Readonly
   Default: False If activated, the experience file is only read.